What is anorexia nervosa?

 • over-exercising or doing other things to ‘get rid’ of the calories

-• obsessive weighing, looking in the mirror or body checking (pinching waist or wrists)
+• obsessively weighing one’s self, looking in the mirror or body checking (pinching waist or wrists)

 • excessive use of laxatives, appetite suppressants, enemas and diuretics